21 May How Do I Become a Private Investigator ?

 The more available you make yourself, the more work you will get.
 This means sometime starting very early and finishing very late.
 Being prepared to work nights, weekends and public holidays is essential.
 Your domestic life will definitely suffer.

 Operating a business

 Background and training

 A lot of private investigators come from a police background, but this is by no means a requirement.
 Yes, it is an advantage to some degree, but a lot of the methods and practices used by police will need to be re-learned to accommodate a commercial environment.
-Government services are run very differently to private enterprise.
+Government services are run very differently from private enterprise.

 A lot of investigation work is done on behalf of the legal profession and the insurance industry, so a background in law or insurance would also be an advantage.
 But, again, it isn’t a requirement.
-Some of the best surveillance investigators I know don’t have a police, legal or insurance background.
+Some of the best surveillance investigators I know don’t have police, legal, or insurance background.

 Undertaking an approved training course is now a prerequisite to becoming licensed as a private investigator in Australia.
-However, whilst many training organisation do a fair job of teaching skills associated with doing certain tasks within this industry, they usually don’t teach the skills associated with being successful in this industry.
+However, whilst many training organizations do a fair job of teaching skills associated with doing certain tasks within this industry, they usually don’t teach the skills associated with being successful in this industry.

 There is a vast array of information you will need to learn to be successful in this profession and it is the sum of this information that will define your level of professionalism.
-No training organisation will teach you this.
-You must learn it through experience, experimentation and self-study.
+No training organization will teach you this.
+You must learn it through experience, experimentation, and self-study.

 Specializing in one field

-Whilst surveillance work is usually part and parcel of most investigation agency workloads, there are numerous other areas of specialisation an investigator might branch out into.
+Whilst surveillance work is usually part and parcel of most investigation agency workloads, there are numerous other areas of specialization an investigator might branch out into.